10-Minute Stovetop Mashed Banana Oatmeal

 Instructions

-• Cook until most of the liquid is absorbed and the oatmeal has reached the desired consistency, about five to ten minutes.
-The longer you cook it the softer the oats.
-A shorter cook time will give you more textured, chewy oats.
+• Cook the oatmeal at a simmer until most of the liquid is absorbed and the oatmeal has reached the desired consistency, about five to ten minutes.
+The longer you cook it, the softer the oats, while a shorter cook time will give you more textured, chewy oats.

 • To serve, divide this creamy oatmeal into two bowls.
 Add toppings as desired.